-The LCP, or Largest Contentful Paint, is one of the three Core Web Vitals we are all familiar with.
+The LCP, or Largest Contentful Paint, is one of the three Core Web Vitals (alongside INP and CLS).
 The LCP metric measures the time from when the user starts loading a page to when the largest text block or image is visible in the viewport.

 Please note that it is rare for a quick fix in a specific part of a page to significantly change the LCP score.
 To improve this metric, you need to address the entire loading process of the page and ensure that you are optimizing every step of this process.